Gut-Healing Bison ChiliSkip to Recipe

 - Cauliflower rice (optional)

-- Add ground bison to pot.
+- Add ground bison to the pot with the vegetables and cook until browned.

 - Remove from heat and let cool, uncovered for 10 minutes.